jinathin/chang_jin_paterson_aaron_midterm/README.md

 overall finally pushed to the master branch and now it works as intended

-Feb 12th 5:13am, FOL server is still down so unable to upload to the dropbox
+Feb 12th 5:13am, FOL server is still down so unable to upload to the dropbox fol works now so handed it without problems